bbehrman10/o-blogs/MetaMask-VB/readme.md

 And for our Contract:
 - readContractString()
-	- This function calls our countract's public `message()` function -
+	- This function calls the contract's public `message()` function -  this is where the ethers.js library comes in when creating special provider, signer, & contract objects.

 			PageModule.prototype.readContractString  =  async  function  ()  {
 				try  {